agodwinp/R-snippets/README.md

 - It includes some nice aesthetic features to make the plot look clean and readable.
 - In the code, I have used bar plots, but any other plot can be easily used and organised into a grid using this code a as a template.

+#### while_loop.R
+- This code is a very short and simple template for a while loop in R.
+- Specify the boolean condition within the parentheses before, and add your process steps within the {}.

 ## Usage